StrizzyAllen/go-guestbook/README.md

-# hacker vibe, simplistic guest book built using Go
+# A hacker theme, simplistic guest book built using Golang

 I created a simple web-based guestbook with pure Golang.
 Users can leave messages that are stored in a .txt file and displayed on the homepage.
 This was a simple, clean project to learn more about backend web development with Go's standard library.